askossivi/devops-code-challenge/README.md

 # Step 2: Dokerize both backend and frontend
 # Configuration
-Update both frontend and backend "API_URL" AND "CORS_ORIGIN" in their respective configuration file, (`frontend/src/config.js`, `backend/config.js` ) with the load balancer IP address
+Update both frontend and backend "API_URL" AND "CORS_ORIGIN" in their respective configuration file, (`frontend/src/config.js`, `backend/config.js` ) with the host IP address or the load balancer IP address o

 # Dockerize Backend